ObengKojo23/world-billionaires-data-analysis/README.md

 <a href=#five>5.
 Project Details</a>

 ---

  <a id="one"></a>
-## **📊 1.
+## **🌍 1.
 Introduction**
 <a href=#cont>Back to Project Structure</a>

-### 1.1 Project Overview
+### 1.1 📝 Project Overview
 This project aims to explore various aspects of the global billionaire population using a dataset of billionaires, including their demographic details, wealth, and geographical distribution.
 The focus is on understanding how factors such as gender, age, region, and wealth type correlate with the concentration of billionaires worldwide.
 Additional insights include trends in self-made versus inherited wealth, birth month distributions, and the relationship between economic indicators and the number of billionaires in a country.

-### 1.2 Objective
+### 1.2 🎯 Objective

 To deliver a data-driven analysis that uncovers patterns and trends in global wealth distribution among billionaires.
 The objective is to identify key characteristics that distinguish self-made versus inherited wealth, understand how demographics and economic indicators correlate with billionaire populations, and examine the factors contributing to the concentration of wealth in certain regions and industries.
-This project aims to offer actionable insights into the global wealth landscape and the forces shaping it.
+This project aims to offer actionable insights into the global wealth landscape and the forces shaping it by answering these underlisted 17 questions.

-The project seeks to answer these 17 questions

-1. **What is the distribution of billionaires by gender?**
+1. *What is the distribution of billionaires by gender?*
-2. **How is wealth distributed among self-made billionaires compared to those who inherited their wealth?**
+2. *How is wealth distributed among self-made billionaires compared to those who inherited their wealth?*
-3. **Which countries and cities have the highest concentration of billionaires?**
+3. *Which countries and cities have the highest concentration of billionaires?*
-4. **What is the age distribution of billionaires?**
+4. *What is the age distribution of billionaires?*
-5. **Which industries do most billionaires belong to?**
+5. *Which industries do most billionaires belong to?*
-6. **What are the most common sources of wealth for billionaires?**
+6. *What are the most common sources of wealth for billionaires?*
-7. **How is the net worth of billionaires distributed globally?**
+7. *How is the net worth of billionaires distributed globally?*
-8. **What percentage of billionaires are self-made versus inherited?**
+8. *What percentage of billionaires are self-made versus inherited?*
-9. **How does the billionaire population correlate with economic indicators such as GDP and CPI?**
+9. *How does the billionaire population correlate with economic indicators such as GDP and CPI?*
-10. **Is there a relationship between population size and the number of billionaires in a country?**
+10. *Is there a relationship between population size and the number of billionaires in a country?*
-11. **How does the age of billionaires correlate with their net worth?**
+11. *How does the age of billionaires correlate with their net worth?*
-12. **Which countries have the highest number of self-made billionaires?**
+12. *Which countries have the highest number of self-made billionaires?*
-13. **What is the distribution of billionaires by birth month?**
+13. *What is the distribution of billionaires by birth month?*
-14. **Is there a noticeable difference in the number of billionaires by gender in different industries?**
+14. *Is there a noticeable difference in the number of billionaires by gender in different industries?*
-15. **Which organizations or companies are most frequently associated with billionaires?**
+15. *Which organizations or companies are most frequently associated with billionaires?*
-16. **What trends can be observed in the wealth accumulation of younger versus older billionaires?**
+16. *What trends can be observed in the wealth accumulation of younger versus older billionaires?*
-17. **How has the number of billionaires evolved over time, particularly in key industries?**
+17. *How has the number of billionaires evolved over time, particularly in key industries?*

 ### 1.3 💾 Dataset Summary
 The dataset used in this project contains comprehensive information about billionaires.
 The data was sourced from [kaggle]([https://www.forbes.com/billionaires/](https://www.kaggle.com/datasets/nelgiriyewithana/billionaires-statistics-dataset)).
 Below is a table of the data summary.